 The black mamba, the scenes with Pai Mei, the flashback in b&w, Uma Thurman.
 Unfortunately, the last 30 minutes between Uma and Carradine are flawed because Tarantino took up his bad habits : long and empty dialogues without any empathy.
 It's crystal clear Tarantino never felt once in his life the feelings his characters are supposed to have.

 Sure, it rambles and stutters since it's a Tarantino picture.
 And his dialogue is still showy often, but it isn't as irritating as his first two films since it tries for character more often, even if he still needs an editor.
-Vol.2 also has some clever ideas, especially the effective flashback in a buried scene that expertly gives us a good reason for Thurman being able to escape her doom.
+Tarantino is always a much better director than a writer.
+This shows in the dialogue here that more drones-on than it does stimulate or arouse when compared to the fun action scenes that shine.

 My favorite of the two volumes.
 Carradine was absolutely magnetic.
 He embodied and paid off every bit of anticipation I had for the character.
 So cool.
 So deadly.
 Uma Thurman has never been more bad ass or stunningly beautiful.